 The RN-to-BSN Program is committed to the mission of Campbellsville University.
 The mission of the RN-to-BSN Program is to offer a higher level of nursing education through an innovative, highly accessible curriculum.
 Tailored to the working adult, the program will provide an avenue for the adult learner to further his or her education in a Christian environment.
-The program serves the nurse through incorporation of professional values, improved interprofessional relationships and leadership qualities, and enhanced ability to provide care and health promotion for a diverse aggregate community.
+The program serves the nurse through incorporation of professional values, improved interprofessional relationships and leadership qualities, through a Christian Worldview.
+The goal for a student's BSN education is to foster advanced learning, scientific inquiry, and enhanced ability to provide care and health promotion for a diverse aggregate community.
 The program serves the community and the region through promoting lifelong learning and contributing to the profession of nursing and the health of society.